andretauffer/sitoo-frontend/README.md

 ### `npm run server`

 Runs the server in the development mode.<br />
-Open [http://localhost:8088](http://localhost:8088) to make requests in the browser or via postman.
+Open [http://localhost:8088](http://localhost:8088) to make requests in the browser or do it via postman.

 ### `Create Mock Users`